7mind/blog/role-based-repositories.md

 `billing` and `analytics` to "finance" team and `bidding` to "store" team.

-Imagine that you have a magic tool `project` allowing us to choose which projects we want to work on and set up the environment:
+Imagine that you have a magic tool `project` allowing us to choose which projects we want to work on and set up the corresponding environment:

 ```bash
 # Prepares workspace for all our components